BertrandConxy/bertrand-portfolio/README.md

 ![](https://img.shields.io/badge/Portfolio-blue)

 # Stocks-market-trends
-> This is my portfolio website shocasing who I am, my skills, the srvices I provide, the  experience I have in this field and what other people who we have worked together talk about me.
+> This is my portfolio website showcasing who I am, my skills, the services I provide, the  experience I have in this field and what other people who we have worked together talk about me.
 It is built with React.js

 # Screenshoot